Our Trails are Open to Resort Guests and Skytop Homeowners Only.

 Length: 2.1 miles

 Completely level and following the shoreline of Skytop Lake, this walk totals 2.1 miles, including back and forth distances between the Lodge and lake.
-Attached to the trees along th114e trails are 42 interpretive plaques describing the trees, shrubs, geology and ecology.
+Attached to the trees along the trails are 42 interpretive plaques describing the trees, shrubs, geology and ecology.
 Scenic vistas open not only to the 75-acre Lake but also to distant views of the Lodge and the rugged cliffs of West Mountain at our resort in Pennsylvania.

 Length: 0.5 miles